wilbrinkdesign/Automation/Encrypted credentials.md

 ### Export-Clixml

 Export-Clixml makes it possible to encrypt your plain text credentials in scripts.
 It is important to notice that you should run the Export-Clixml command on the server with the user that will run your script.
 Export-Clixml uses the combination of both the server name and username to encrypt the file.
-This way you can only decrypt the XML-based file on the server with the specific user.
+This way you can only decrypt the XML-based file on the server with that specific user.

 **Example: Run PowerShell as user SVC_USER01 on SERVER01.**